scottleechua/scottleechua.github.io/README.md

 This is the repository behind my [personal website](https://scottleechua.com).
-It is a fork of the wonderful [al-folio Jekyll theme](https://github.com/alshedivat/al-folio).

 New pages under consideration:
 - `/translations`